SnickCH/InsurgencySandstormDedicatedServer/README.md

 ![](https://github.com/SnickCH/InsurgencySandstormDedicatedServer/blob/master/sandstorm-logo.png)
 [![DockerHub Badge](http://dockeri.co/image/snickch/insurgencysandstormdedicatedserver)](https://hub.docker.com/r/snickch/insurgencysandstormdedicatedserver/)

-# Insurgency Sandstorm – customisable dedicated server
+## Insurgency Sandstorm – customisable dedicated server 🎮 🐳
-This repository contains a docker image with a dedicated server for Insurgency Sandstorm vanilla with mod support that you can fully customise to your need for coop and PVP servers.
+This repository contains a docker image with a dedicated server for Insurgency Sandstorm (vanilla) that you can fully customise to your need for coop and PVP servers.

 Key features
 - Daily updated image
 - Ready to use (no additonal downloads needed for vanilla server, only mods download)
 - Mody are fully supported and working